sendwithus/templates/README.md

 - [Learn More About The Open Source Template Project](https://www.sendwithus.com/resources/templates/about)

 ## Use with CSS Inliner
-To achieve the best compatibility, use a css inliner like [premailer](https://github.com/peterbe/premailer/) or the [Sendwithus CSS Inliner](https://www.sendwithus.com/resources/inliner).
+To achieve the best compatibility, use a css inliner like [premailer](https://github.com/peterbe/premailer/).

-Managed and Maintained by [sendwithus.com](https://www.sendwithus.com).

 ## License